U.S. clampdown on European travel heaps new coronavirus woes on airlines

 “I think the administration will be forced to provide some relief to the airlines,” he said.

-The new restrictions will particularly batter foreign carriers like Germany’s Lufthansa (LHAG.DE) and Air France KLM SA (AIRF.PA) that dominate the market for flights between mainland Europe and the United States and had already grounded dozens of planes, analysts said.
+The new restrictions will particularly batter foreign carriers like Germany’s Lufthansa and Air France KLM SA that dominate the market for flights between mainland Europe and the United States and had already grounded dozens of planes, analysts said.

 “The ban on flights on Europe will really zap foreign carriers,” said independent aviation analyst Mike Boyd of Boyd Group International.